 How To Store Your Kefir Drink?

-I recommend storing your fresh homemade kefir in the fridge for up to 2 days.
+I recommend storing it in the fridge for up to 2 days.
 You can also store it in the freezer for up to 1 month.

 What To Do With Your Kefir?

-Drink kefir straight-up, or add it to smoothies, lassi or to smoothie bowls.
+Drink it straight-up, or add it to smoothies, lassi or to smoothie bowls.
 You can also use it to make kefir yogurt if you like, check how to make it here.

 If you have used the grains, once strained, transfer them immediately in a new jar and repeat the whole process to make a new batch of kefir.

-Similarly, if you have used the powder and want to make a new batch of kefir, just save 60ml from the kefir you have just prepared and repeat the process.
+Similarly, if you have used the powder and want to make a new batch, just save 60ml from the kefir you have just prepared and repeat the process.

-Where To Buy Kefir Grains or Kefir Powdered Starter Culture?
+Where To Buy Grains or Powdered Starter Culture?

 The easiest way to get your hands on kefir grains is finding a friend who already has a bunch of them.